oeg-upm/TINTOlib-Documentation/docs/source/bargraph.rst

      - Default value
      - Valid values
    * - :py:data:`problem`
-     - Specifies how the images are grouped based on the type of problem, influencing the method of data visualization.
+     - The type of problem, defining how the images are grouped.
-     - 'supervised'
+     - 'classification'
-     - ['supervised', 'unsupervised', 'regression']
+     - ['classification', 'unsupervised', 'regression']
-   * - :py:data:`normalize`
+   * - :py:data:`transformer`
-     - Determines whether to normalize input data using MinMaxScaler, which adjusts feature scales to a common range.
+     - Preprocessing transformations like scaling, normalization, etc.
-     - True
+     - MinMaxScaler()
-     - [True, False]
+     - Scikit Learn transformers or custom implementation inheriting CustomTransformer.
    * - :py:data:`verbose`
-     - Controls whether to display execution details in the terminal, useful for debugging or understanding the method's operation.
+     - Show execution details in the terminal.
      - False
      - [True, False]
    * - :py:data:`pixel_width`
-     - Sets the width of each bar in the image representation, influencing the visual density of the bars.
+     - The width of each bar in pixels.
      - 1
      - integer > 0
    * - :py:data:`gap`
-     - Defines the gap between bars in pixels, affecting the separation and visual clarity between individual data representations.
+     - The gap between bars in pixels.
      - 0
      - integer >= 0
    * - :py:data:`zoom`
-     - Adjusts the multiplication factor for scaling the image relative to its original size, enhancing visibility or detail for large datasets.
+     - Multiplication factor determining the size of the saved image relative to the original size.
      - 1
      - integer > 0

 Code example:

->>> model = BarGraph(problem='regression')
+>>> model = BarGraph(problem='regression', pixel_width=2, gap=1, zoom=2)

-All the parameters that aren't expecifically setted will have their default values.
+All the parameters that aren't specifically set will have their default values.

 Functions
 ---------